 The intraflagellar transport protein IFT20 controls lysosome biogenesis by regulating the post-Golgi transport of acid hydrolases

-This study identifies the first evidence that a component of the intraflagellar transport complexes, responsible for the formation and maintenance of cilia and flagella, is implicated in the biogenesis of lysosomes.
+This study describes the first evidence that a component of the intraflagellar transport complexes, responsible for the formation and maintenance of cilia and flagella, is implicated in the biogenesis of lysosomes.

 Rab3a and Rab10 are regulators of lysosome exocytosis and plasma membrane repair